stupside/MERN-stack/apps/diary/03-express/README.md

 **03-express is based on the crash course at https://www.youtube.com/watch?v=CnH3kAXSrmU**

+In this course, I have learned how to setup an express server, to achieve something close to what was already done in the nodejs course.
+Still course goes a little be further by showing how to use middlewares to intercept requests before they are processed by the server, allowing input validation, logging and etc. I also learned a way to organise the project for better maintenability.

 ## Learning Steps

 1. Created the project with a minimal hello world main file